apache/mynewt-site/docs/os/tutorials/air_quality_ble.md

 ```

 You'll notice that it looks eeirily similar to a portion of the shell event we created
 earlier.
-This one just reads and updates the CO2 value and sends that over BLE to any
+This one simply reads and updates the CO<sub>2</sub> value and sends that over BLE to any
-connected clients.
+connected clients instead.

 We can now build, create-image and load the app onto our Arduino Primo board, and then
 connect and see the updated values!
 The image below shows the results using MyNewt Sensor Reader,
-a Mac OS X app developed for conecting to MyNewt devices over Bluetooth but you can also use LightBlue
+a Mac OS X app developed for connecting to MyNewt devices over Bluetooth but you can also use LightBlue
-or any other application that can conect to, and read, Bluetooth data.
+or any other application that can connect to, and read, Bluetooth data.

 ![MyNewt Sensor Reader](pics/MyNewtSensorReader.jpg)